 The following SNHU Master's Degree programs have been approved for affiliation as a PSM degree by the PSM National Office: Cyber Security, Data Analytics, Information Technology.

-Southern New Hampshire University programs complete a comprehensive review on 5-year schedule.
+Southern New Hampshire University programs complete a comprehensive review on a 3-5 year schedule.
 This review includes analysis of program outcomes and involves multiple constituents across the University, including department chairs, executive directors, assessment committees, and academic leadership.
 The University continually fosters transparency within program and course creation, assessment and evaluation, and alignment of program outcomes.
 In addition, all Southern New Hampshire University faculty are either academically or professionally qualified to teach, per the institutions credentialing requirements.